arnecoomans/fmly/documentation/install_django_git_gunicorn_supervisor_nginx.md

 ## Install modules within your virtual environment
 Install the Python dependancies within the virtual environment,

-> (fmly) $ python -m pip install django gunicorn markdown pillow django-sendfile2
+> (fmly) $ python -m pip install django gunicorn markdown pillow django-sendfile2 pymupdf

 A per-module explenation of what to install:
 - django: the Django framework (https://www.djangoproject.com/)